Full 2013 Ford C-Max Hybrid Review

 Originally, the C-Max Hybrid earned an EPA-estimated 47 mpg in the city, highway and combined driving cycles.
-Midway through 2013, however, these numbers were revised down to 45 mpg city/40 mpg highway and 43 mpg combined.
-These are still very good numbers, however, and are essentially tied with those of the Toyota Prius V.
+Those optimistic estimates were eventually updated to 40 mpg combined (42 city/37 highway).
+These are still respectable numbers, if still a few mpg below the Ford's archrival, the Toyota Prius V.

 Every 2013 C-Max Hybrid comes standard with antilock disc brakes, traction and stability control, front side airbags, full-length side curtain airbags and a driver knee airbag.
 Also standard are 911 Assist, which automatically calls for emergency services via a Sync-paired smartphone, and MyKey, which allows owners to set certain speed and stereo volume parameters for teen drivers.
 Parking sensors and a rearview camera are available.